Padrón Pepper vs Shishito Pepper: Heat, Flavor & Key Differences

 Medium

-Pimientos de Padrón - the classic Galician tapa - is the defining preparation for the Spanish pepper: whole pods blistered in a screaming-hot cast iron pan with olive oil, finished with coarse sea salt, and served immediately.
+Pimientos de Padrón, the classic Galician tapa, is the defining preparation for the Spanish pepper: whole pods blistered in a screaming-hot cast iron pan with olive oil, finished with coarse sea salt, and served immediately.
 That dish exists because of Padrón's specific flavor and the heat-roulette dynamic.
-Guests eat them fast, straight from the pan, and the occasional hot one is part of the experience.
-Replicating that with shishito works structurally but loses the tension.

 Beyond blistering, both peppers work well in tempura, where the thin walls cook through quickly in hot oil.
 Shishito is slightly more common in this application because of its Japanese origin.
-Padróns can be stuffed - their thicker flesh holds a small amount of cheese or salt cod - while shishito's thin walls make stuffing impractical.

-Substitution ratio is essentially 1:1 by count for blistering applications.
-Flavor will shift - expect the earthier, slightly richer profile of Padrón versus shishito's cleaner taste - but the cooking method, timing, and serving style transfer directly.
-If a recipe specifically relies on the heat-roulette element, shishito cannot replicate that; you would need Padróns or a different approach entirely.
+Substitution ratio is essentially 1:1 by count for blistering applications, though pod size can vary enough to warrant a small adjustment.
+Flavor will shift, with the earthier, slightly richer profile of Padrón replacing shishito's cleaner taste, but the cooking method, timing, and serving style transfer directly.

 Choose Padrón when the occasion calls for that interactive, slightly risky tapa experience, when you want more savory depth from the pepper itself, or when pairing with bold accompaniments like jamón or Manchego.
 The earthiness holds its own against stronger flavors in a way shishito does not.

 For home cooking, Padróns are harder to source outside of specialty markets or late summer farmers markets.
 Shishito has become a near-year-round grocery store item in many regions.
-If you are growing your own, both are manageable plants - a solid seed-to-harvest growing walkthrough covers the basics that apply to both varieties.

 Neither pepper is superior.
 They serve the same cooking moment with different personalities.